Blosc/bloscpack/README.md

 * rewrite benchmark in pure python
 * fix the typesize default argument
 * double check the introduction and technical overview
+* do more round trip tests for various settings of nchunks and chunk_size

 ## Author, Copyright and License